mcba1n/chessboard-arrows/README.md

 ## Setup

 An example `index.html` is shown below to setup a project.
 It imports the javascript and stylesheet files for chessboard-arrows and chessboard.js.
-The initial board size is set to `400px`, with the canvas size 8 pixels less than this.
+The initial board size is set to `400px`, with the canvas size 8 pixels less than this--this should be adjusted for your particular chessboard, ensuring the canvas perfectly overlays the chessboard.

 ```html
 <html>